CDCgov/cfa-ring-vax-widget/README.md

 - Disease progression: susceptible, exposed (i.e., will go onto infection), infectious, recovered
-- Individuals make contacts on some network, with some contact rate.
-Some contacts are effective (i.e., can transmit infection).
+- Individuals make contacts on some network, with some effective (i.e., infection transmitting) contact rate.
+(Contact rates and effective contact probability could be separated in parameter input, but they are perfectly confounded in the model.)
 - Each infected individual can be detected.
 E.g., infected people might notice their own symptoms.
 - When an infected person is detected, contact tracing and isolation are